Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Binding Skinned Meshes to Skeletons at Runtime.md

 skeleton.
 For example, *Leg.1.L* is at index 81 in the skinned mesh, but index 11 in the skeleton.

-Second, there almost always are bones in the skeleton than the skinned mesh (not visible in the image above).
+Second, usually there are more bones in the skeleton than in the skinned mesh (not visible in the image above).

 Third, the skinned mesh paths omit the root bone, which in the image above would be *ImpIK*.
 The skeleton does not omit this.
 There are a couple of reasons for